Binary Search Tree

 Binary search trees come in various forms, including balanced and unbalanced ones.
 Balanced BSTs, such as AVL trees and Red-Black trees, maintain a balanced structure to ensure that the tree height remains logarithmic, guaranteeing efficient operations even in worst-case scenarios.

-How to Build Binary Search Tree.
+Build Binary Search Tree.

-Let's start by defining tree Node.
+We will begin by defining tree Node.

 - Java